Understanding Your Medical Coverage

 - Depending on your Grainger medical plan, your share of cost for emergency room services will be either 20% after deductible (Silver or Gold medical plan) or a $150 copay (Platinum plan).

-- Once the care changes from emergency-level to inpatient or outpatient follow-up care, it will paid at the out-of-network level.
-For details, see the Medical Plan Comparison Chart.
+- Once the care changes from emergency-level to either inpatient or outpatient follow-up care, it will not be covered until you return to the U.S.

 Seeking Emergency Care